 Continuity mistake: The number of barrels on the deck of the Orca changes from shot to shot, during the final scenes at sea.

-Continuity mistake: On the death certificate for Chrissie, the shark's first victim, the date of death is July 1st.
+Character mistake: On the death certificate for Chrissie, the shark's first victim, the date of death is July 1st.
 But later, on the reward paper posted by the boy's mother, it says that the date of Alex's death was June 29th.
 Alex died after Chrissie, not before.
 Also, the form refers to the coroner as the "corner."

 Continuity mistake: Before Alex's attack, the guy who plays with his dog Pippet on the beach wears a bright yellow Izod polo shirt with straight hemmed sleeves, in all of his close-ups.
 However, in all of the wideshots the polo he wears is pale yellow, with shorter sleeves that have the classic rib-knit sleeve openings.